xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

   - mac
 ---

+{% include toc %}

-Vim operations like copying (`y`), deleting (`x`, `X`, `D`, `dd`), pasting (`p`, `P`) by default use their own inner register which is not related to the clipboard, so these operations cannot interwork neither with the system's other applications nor with Vim's other instances.
+Vim operations like copying (`y`), deleting (`x`, `X`, `D`, `dd`), pasting (`p`, `P`) by default use an inner register which is not related to the clipboard, so these operations cannot interwork neither with the system's other applications nor with Vim's other instances.
 Though, it is possible to relate this two to each other, doing so might not be straightforward and obvious.

-{% include toc %}

 The key concept here is to make Vim to use the X11-clipboard as the unnamed register to which it saves what has been yanked (copied), deleted or changed, so